Ghostbird/ESP32-Sensor-Web/README.md

 ## Changelog

+### Version 0.3

+* Feature: All sensor specific code has been moved to a separate file `sensors.h`.
+This means that the main .ino program does not need any modifications to work with other sensors than the DHT-11 or DHT-22.
+* Feature: Configurable periodic posts to a remote URL.
+    While this library was originally written to support systems that periodically request data from this server, it now also supports system that only offer an endpoint where the data can be periodically HTTP POSTed.

 ### Version 0.2.1

 * Bugfix: Serial interface no longer prints that it is attempting to connect to the configured STA_SSID when WiFi is not in STA mode.